popowiec/jenkins_iac/README.md

 instalation:

- 1. clone the repo
+ 1. Linux on WSL or EC2 with "tree" command installed
+ 2. clone this repository
+ 3. install Jenkins as docker container:
- 2. execute "docker compose up"
+    - execute "docker compose up" or "docker compose -d up"
- 3.
+    - Jenkins is available on http://localhost
+    - login: user
+    - pass: bitnami
+ 4.